About CT Networks

 What we believe

-Event operations is too coordination-heavy for a chatbot to make a dent.
+Community operations is too coordination-heavy for a chatbot to make a dent.
 The teams running conferences, festivals, and live experiences need named specialists with bounded jobs, not yet another panel of AI suggestions.

 The event is the operating boundary